Getting Started with Elimination Communication

 When I started EC, I was overwhelmed with the responsibility of constantly looking for signs.
 So, to make things smoother, I created a routine.

-I introduced a potty chair and used a cue, like ‘poo-poo’ during elimination.
-It took both patience and practice but gradually he started associating with the sound and signalled to the chair.
+During elimination, I introduced a potty chair and used a cue, like ‘poo-poo’.
+It took some patience and practice, but gradually, he started associating with the sound and signalling to the chair.
 We also fixed timings, like after waking up from naps.

 The aim was to approach the training method with flexibility.
 There were days he was reluctant to sit on the chair, which was fine.
 Slowly, it became part of his everyday routine, and we worked on understanding his body’s cues to eliminate.